 Sec.
 9-280.
-A traffic signal and control device development program is hereby ordered and adopted pursuant to the following quidelines:
+A traffic signal and control device development program is hereby ordered and adopted pursuant to the following guidelines:

 - a.
 Development priorities.
 The City Council shall annually establish a priority list of intersections eligible for construction of traffic signals.
 The City Council may authorize, as funding and needs dictate, the construction of signal control devices at any location included on the priority list. - b.
 Traffic signal control device construction fee.
-A traffic signal and control device construction fee is hereby established which shall be collected from all land developers in the City of Pomona prior to the issuance of any building or public works permits by the City according to the resolution set forth by the City Council and incorporated herein by reference.
+A traffic signal and control device construction fee is hereby developers in the City of Pomona prior to the issuance of any building or public works permits by the City according to the resolution set forth by the City Council and incorporated herein by reference.